weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 Use this sample code to create a file called `quickstart`.
 Add the appropriate extension for your programming language, and run the file to connect to Weaviate.

 The code creates a `client` object.
-Latter steps in this tutorial re-use the client object to connect to your Weaviate instance.
+You can re-use the client object to connect to your Weaviate instance as you work through this tutorial.

 import ConnectToWeaviateWithKey from '/_includes/code/quickstart/connect.withkey.mdx'